Our wildlife bloggers return with an update on their caterpillars

 The song was coming from inside the large fir trees and eventually we saw one fly onto the ground.
 We got a photo but sadly it's not great, there were some youngsters also in the tree which kept well hidden.
 We spotted them again on the following days and are really happy to think they choose here to breed.
 We hope they stay safe.
-If you don't know what they look like, we have shared a clear picture, so keep your eyes peeled, they may be in your area too.

 We spent some time having a close look at a goldfinch's nest that had been vacated.
 Our colleague Vicki brought it in from her garden.
 It's amazing how these tiny little birds create such intricate little works of art.
 On close inspection we spotted wool, moss and horsehair perfectly formed for their little brood of eggs.

 We then walked around the grounds to look for nests and saw some very large crow's nests up in the trees.
 We looked through binoculars as squirrel's dreys can look very similar but are perfectly round and not open at the top like a bird’s nest.

 An update on our caterpillars; we think that some of the chrysalises have now made their transformation into butterflies.
 You can see the white wings inside the chrysalis in our photo.
 There are also a few still waiting to become butterflies.

 The large and small white butterflies were very happy to make friends with us last week.
 They enjoyed settling on Helen’s top!